datacenter/aci-monitoring-stack/docs/deployment.md

 - Pods to run as privileged
 - Set the SELinux policy to be  `MustRunAs`

 I then create a `ServiceAccount`, `Cluster Role` and `Cluster Role Binding` to bind it all together and use it for all the PODs.
+The name of all these object follow the `{{ $.Release.Name }}-{{ .Values.global.serviceAccountName }}` convention so there should be no clashing with other Cluster Wide objects.

 This is perhaps not ideal but I am no OpenShift security expert.
 I am open to receive feedback and PR on this! :)

 All these objects are defined in the [Openshift](../charts/aci-monitoring-stack/templates/openshift) folder and are created only if the we detect deploying on OpenShift.
 However the helm value file will need to define a `global.serviceAccountName:` and also pass it to the various sub-charts.
 Check out the [openshift](example-openshift.yaml) example and look where I use the `priviledgedServiceAccountName` yaml anchor to see where you need to set this config.